hexinfra/gorox/README.md

 Gorox is a pragmatic Webapp Server, RPC Framework, and Network Proxy.
 It can be used as:

-  * Web Server (HTTP, TLS, WebSocket, static, FCGI, uwsgi)
+  * Web Server (HTTP, TLS, WebSocket, static, FCGI, uwsgi, AJP)
   * Go Application Server (Frameworks, Applications)
   * RPC Framework for Go (HRPC, gRPC)
   * Web Reverse Proxy (HTTP, TLS, WebSocket, Caching, Load Balancing)